13101989/python_django/blogapi/README.md

 cd static
-python -m pip install whitenoise==5.3.0 # tool that helps to serve static files python manage.py collectstatic python -m pip install gunicorn~=20.1.0 # will be used as production web server for the application python -m pip freeze > requirements.txt mkdir runtime.txt # insert python version to be used mkdir Procfile # insert start command for the app
+python -m pip install whitenoise==5.3.0 # tool that helps to serve static files python manage.py collectstatic python -m pip install psycopg2==2.9.3 # database adapter between django app and PostgreSQL, needs db installed when the os python -m pip install gunicorn==20.1.0 # will be used as production web server for the application python -m pip freeze > requirements.txt mkdir runtime.txt # insert python version to be used mkdir Procfile # insert start command for the app